CISecurity/ControlsAssessmentSpecification/control-12/control-12.8.rst

 .. list-table::

 	* - **Metric**
-	  - | Percentage of network boundary devices with misconfigured NetFlow
+	  - | Ratio of network boundary devices with appropriately configured NetFlow to the total number of network boundary devices
 	* - **Calculation**
-	  - :code:`(M1 - M2) / M1`
+	  - :code:`M3 / M1`

 Logging Coverage